Paris-Lyons/neurodesk.github.io/content/en/docs/Overview/_index.md

 ### Transparent-singularity

-The applications pre-installed in _neurodesktop_ and _neurocommand_ are accessible through _transparent-singularity_, which allows users to transparently use containerised software as through it were installed natively.
+The applications pre-installed in _neurodesktop_ and _neurocommand_ are accessible through _transparent-singularity_, allowing users to transparently use containerised software as though it were installed natively.

 To find out more about this open-source project, see: [transparent-singularity](https://github.com/NeuroDesk/transparent-singularity)